dictionaries

 refactor: make it better

-• I add an assertion to see what changed in the dictionary
+• I add an assertion to see what it did to the dictionary

 self.assertIsNone(a_dictionary.setdefault(0))